CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 Changes with similar degrees of confidence are bundled in commits (rounds) to facilitate prioritized validation e.g., prep-rounds, as review ordered screen or reading heuristics.

-.. _check_and_undo:
+.. _validate_and_undo:

-3.3 Check-and-undo
+3.3 Validate-and-undo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO: some introductory words, sub chapter stars directly with bulletpoints, inconstent with prior sub chapters
+To maintain high data quality, it is imperative to facilitate efficient validation and undoing of changes.

-- Check and undo
+- Validation and undoind of changes should be supported by every operation.
-- Algorithmic application of changes and (efficient) undo is preferred over manual entry/changes
+- Algorithmic application of changes and (efficient) undo operations are preferred over manual entry/changes.
-- Reuse (curated, across projects) to avoid redundant efforts
+- Reuse (curated content, across projects) should be facilitated to avoid redundant efforts.

 .. _area_community: